DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 ### External interface requirements

-Project Bisasam does not change input or output behaviour, including APIs to Repositories.
+Project Bisasam shall keep existing APIs and external interfaces.

 #### Availability

-Project Bisasam should not change Mnestix' stability and availability.
+Project Bisasam shall maintain the existing stability and availability of the Mnestix Browser.

 #### Security and privacy

-Project Bisasam does not change any critical part of Mnestix Browser.
+Project Bisasam keeps Menstix Browser secure by keeping all security related features untouched.
 The developer Team informed the customer that FR1 could lead to privacy problems when working in public, because the user name is visible on every view in the upper right corner.

 #### Maintainability